Keeping a Good Attitude

 Being in business it is especially important to keep a good attitude with the clients because the clients are the ones supporting our business.
 When we choose to have negative attitudes towards our clients, it degrades our character and hurts our business.
 Clients can tell if we harbor ill-will towards them.

-Negative causality: when we think or believe the worst about a client, we stir up negative karma between us and the client.
+When we think or believe the worst about a client, we stir up negative karma between us and the client.
 Then we bring the negative causality on ourselves.
 Our fear becomes a self-fulfilling prophecy.

 In working with clients, it is easy to bring out the worst in us.
 If the client asks us to do something differently, or if they ask for a lower price, this can trigger some negative or angry feelings about the client.
 This is why it is so important to be honest with ourselves about ourselves.
 We all have faults and weaknesses.
 Do we want others to be thinking or speaking about us in the same negative way that we something do about the clients?